isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/Vaccinated Travel Lane (Air) Overview.md

 <p style="line-height:1.3; font-size:18px;">SC/PR/LTPHs who are not vaccinated in Singapore are strongly encouraged to submit their overseas vaccination certificate in their health declaration as part of the <a target="_blank" href="https://eservices.ica.gov.sg/sgarrivalcard/">SG Arrival Card</a> submission, to be submitted within 3 days prior to the date of their arrival in Singapore.</p>

 <p style="line-height:1.3; font-size:18px;">SC/PR/LTPHs will need to present an acceptable proof of vaccination for verification at check-in and arrival immigration.
 They are strongly encouraged to self-verify their vaccination certificate prior to their trip by referring to the guide <a target="_blank" href="/vtl/faq#verify">here</a>.
-MOM LTPHs may also obtain an acceptance letter from the Vaccination Check Portal and present it in lieu of an accepted proof of vaccination.
+MOM LTPHs may also obtain an acceptance letter from the <a href="https://eservices.ica.gov.sg/STO1/VCP" target="_blank">Vaccination Check Portal</a> and present it in lieu of an accepted proof of vaccination.
 Those who are vaccinated in Singapore are not required to submit their vaccination certificates as their vaccination records are already captured in the Singapore Ministry of Health (MOH) database.</p>
 </div>

 <input id="title7" type="checkbox">